spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-blade.md

 ## Use inside other Livewire components

 Our Blade components are meant to be used in a regular HTML forms.
-If you want to use Media Library Pro within your own Livewire components, read this page on [handling uploads with Livewire](TODO: add link).
+If you want to use Media Library Pro within your own Livewire components, read this page on [handling uploads with Livewire](/docs/laravel-medialibrary/v9/handling-uploads-with-media-library-pro/handling-uploads-with-livewire).

+## Demo application

+In [this repo on GitHub](https://github.com/spatie/laravel-medialibrary-pro-app), you'll find a demo Laravel application in which you'll find examples of how to use Media Library Pro inside your Blade views.

+If you are having troubles using the components, take a look in that app to see how we've done it.

 ## Handling a single upload